 The rubber plant (Ficus elastica) is a popular ornamental plant from the Ficus genus.
 In its natural habitat, it grows over 30 metres tall, however, the varieties grown indoors are a much more manageable height.

 For the indoor grower looking for a tree-type plant species with attractive foliage which can grow from 1ft to over 8ft tall, this is an excellent choice.

-There are a number of Ficus elastica varieties grown successfully indoors which includes, "the most common one" F.elastica decora (has shiny leather type leaves which grow to a foot long), F.elastica robusta (has larger leaves than decora), F.elastica black prince or burgundy (has near black reddish leaves) and a selection of variegated types.
+There are a number of Ficus elastica varieties grown successfully indoors which includes, “the most common one” Ficus elastica decora (has shiny leather-type leaves which grow to a foot long), F.elastica robusta (has larger leaves than decora), F.elastica black prince or burgundy (has near black reddish leaves) and a selection of variegated types.

-How it looks and displaying: The rubber plant is all about having a small tree indoors with broad shiny attractive leaves.
-When this plant is about 1 - 2ft tall it's well suited sitting as a centrepiece on a table, on a shelf, or on a windowsill, but once it begins to grow above 3ft it looks great standing next to a fireplace, television area or near door entrances (as longs as their are no cold drafts).
+How it looks and displays: The rubber plant is all about having a small tree indoors with broad shiny attractive leaves.
+When this plant is about 1 – 2ft tall it’s well suited sitting as a centerpiece on a table, on a shelf, or on a windowsill, but once it begins to grow above 3ft it looks great standing next to a fireplace, television area or near door entrances (as longs as there are no cold drafts).

 I prefer the decora which has plain green leaves, but others like other leaf color variations and there is a nice choice.

 Once the plant begins to mature and grow in height it’s common to train and support the trunk and branches by staking or tying them back to keep them growing upright.